forvalho/household/README.md

 ## Features

+- **Task Template System**: Reusable task templates that members can assign to themselves
-- **Admin Dashboard**: Create and manage tasks, view member statistics, and generate reports
+- **Admin Dashboard**: Create and manage task templates, view member statistics, and generate reports
-- **Member Dashboard**: View and manage assigned tasks with a simple interface
+- **Member Dashboard**: View available task templates and manage assigned tasks with a simple interface
-- **Task Management**: Create, assign, and track task completion
+- **Task Management**: Create templates, assign tasks, and track task completion
-- **Tasks Board**: A simple board for members to see their tasks categorized by status (To Do, In Progress, Done)
+- **Tasks Board**: A Kanban board for members to see their tasks categorized by status (To Do, In Progress, Done)
 - **Points System**: Tasks earn points based on difficulty (Bronze=1, Silver=3, Gold=5)
 - **Member Profiles**: Customizable avatars and names
+- **Interactive Leaderboard**: Click any member row to view their task board

 ## Core Features

 - **Profile-Based Login**: A visual, avatar-based login screen for family members
 - **Role-Based Access**:
-    - **Members**: Can view their dashboard and complete assigned tasks
+    - **Members**: Can view their dashboard, assign task templates to themselves, and complete assigned tasks
-    - **Admins**: Can manage members, tasks, admins, and view reports
+    - **Admins**: Can manage members, task templates, admins, and view reports
+- **Task Template System**:
+    - Reusable task templates available to all members
+    - Members can assign templates to themselves (creates individual tasks)
+    - Templates remain available for other members to use
+    - Includes a "Generic Task" template for custom chores
 - **Customizable Avatars**: Users can personalize their avatars using the DiceBear API, choosing from dozens of styles and custom background colors
-- **Tasks Board**: A simple board for members to see their tasks categorized by status (To Do, In Progress, Done)
+- **Tasks Board**: A Kanban board for members to see their tasks categorized by status (Available Tasks, To Do, In Progress, Done, Skipped)
-- **Admin Dashboard**: A central place for admins to oversee all tasks assigned to all members with a modern sidebar layout
+- **Admin Dashboard**: A central place for admins to oversee all tasks and manage task templates with a modern sidebar layout
+- **Interactive Leaderboard**: Click any member row to navigate directly to their task board
 - **RSpec Test Suite**: A solid testing foundation to ensure application stability

 ## Technology Stack